 The lower anchorage bars in the subject vehicles do not comply with this requirement.
 Nissan states that tests performed for NHTSA by MGA, Inc. revealed a noncompliance in a 2005 Infiniti FX, and Nissan subsequently investigated its vehicle models on this issue.

-Nissan believes that the noncompliance is inconsequential to motor vehicle safety and that no corrective action is warranted.
+Nissan believes that the noncompliance is inconsequential to motor vehicle safety and that no Start Printed Page 49973corrective action is warranted.
 Nissan provides several bases for this assertion.

 First, Nissan states that the vehicles do comply with the alternative requirements S15 of FMVSS No. 225, which were available as a compliance option until September 1, 2004.